3. Tantra's Diverse Streams - Right-Hand, Left-Hand & The Guru's Role

 B. The Indispensable Role of the Guru and Authentic Lineage

-Across almost all authentic Tantric traditions, the guru (spiritual teacher) and the lineage (guruparaṃparā) are incredibly important.12 Lineage is the unbroken chain passing knowledge and empowerment from teacher to student, ensuring teachings remain authentic.13 This is a traditional safeguard often missing in modern, more accessible Neo-Tantra approaches.14
+Across almost every real Tantric tradition, the guru (spiritual teacher) and the lineage (guruparaṃparā) are incredibly important.
+Lineage is that unbroken chain that passes knowledge and empowerment from teacher to student, making sure the teachings stay true.
+This is a traditional safeguard that's often missing in modern, more easily accessible Neo-Tantra approaches.

 Why is the guru so vital in Tantra?